lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 <i>Ah, the blissful beginnings of Lunch Money when I'd push code directly to production several times a day.</i>

-At 500+ users now, those days are long gone and I've since needed to adopt the more boring but responsible approach– implementing safeguards to prevent shipping faulty code (that is not another set of human eyes).
+At 500+ users now, those days are long gone and I've since needed to adopt the more boring but responsible approach of implementing safeguards to prevent shipping faulty code.

 For one, <b>I've been thoroughly reviewing my own code after every change</b>.
 Every major feature, improvement and bug fix lives in a feature branch that I still, by habit from the corporate days, prepend with `jen/`.
 After verifying everything works great locally, I make sure to take a break first, whether that's working on a completely unrelated task, going for a meal or going to bed.
 The point of this is to ensure that I'm code reviewing with a clear head.

 While adhering to these standards of code reviewing myself may add extra time to my overall process, it potentially saves hours of bug-fixing, answering related support tickets and self-loathing (I'm half-kidding here) down the line if I accidentally ship bad code.

-<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">New phase of Lunch Money– no more pushing major features straight to production 🤯😂 <a href="https://t.co/RYsz7BnU3L">https://t.co/RYsz7BnU3L</a></p>&mdash; Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1256987437600927744?ref_src=twsrc%5Etfw">May 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>
+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">New phase of Lunch Money– no more pushing major features straight to production 🤯😂 <a href="https://t.co/RYsz7BnU3L">https://t.co/RYsz7BnU3L</a></p>— Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1256987437600927744?ref_src=twsrc%5Etfw">May 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-<b>I also recently implemented an internal beta-testing program for paid Lunch Money subscribers for feedback and more importantly, bug hunting.</b> With more users accessing my app on a regular basis, the stakes are higher to ship a version that's as bug-free as possible.
+<b>I also recently implemented an internal beta-testing program open to Lunch Money subscribers.</b> With more users accessing my app on a regular basis, the stakes are higher to ship a version that's as bug-free as possible.

 As an engineering team of one, it's nearly impossible to always get it right the first time, despite having tests (what if I missed an edge case?) or testing locally extensively (how I think my users will use a feature is not always so).